modularcode/modular-admin-react-pro/docs/drafts.md

 #### How Modular Material Admin is different from hundreds of other admin templates out there?

 The most of the dashboard themes and templates are more focused on the UI components.
-This brings to the situation, that for the
+This brings to the situation, that for the most dashboard you need to fully rewrite or reimplement things like authorization, state management and api entities services setup.
+Modular Material Admin aims to provide all the architecture setup out of the box

 #### Why do you call it modular?